 Be aware that content in online forums and social media may be opinion rather than factual.
+It's also important to remember that information on online forums may not be accurate, or relevant, to people living in the UK.
 Ensure you check the quality and suitability of what you read in online forums and on social media.

 As a free, informal platform Facebook is home to a number of online support groups.
-It can be comforting and helpful to talk to someone with, or who has a child with, the same condition - someone who has had similar experiences.
+It can be comforting and helpful to talk to someone with the same condition - someone who has had similar experiences.

 You don't need to have a Facebook account to search for groups, although if you do find a relevant group you will need to sign up to Facebook to join and talk to people.
-If there isn't already a Facebook group for your child's condition, you can always set one up for the next person who is searching for one.
+If there isn't already a Facebook group for your condition, you can always set one up for the next person who is searching for one.
 It can be a great way to connect with others directly.